GitHub Classroom

 remote repo and submit the link to your repo on Blackboard using the

-"write submission" area (not the comment section).
+"write submission" area on Blackboard.

-Sending your link via Blackboard is your signal that you are ready for
+Sending your link via Blackboard is your signal to the instructor

 - While working, you can push as much or as little as you like, however for grading

-purposes you must push all the code you want graded.
+you must push all the code you want graded.
 All code is

 graded on GitHub.
 If it's not there, it will not be graded.